 Transitioning manufacturing back from lower-cost regions into higher-cost regions will require both governmental will and adaptation of manufacturing methods.
 To be cost-competitive on the world stage, this transition very well may be a golden opportunity to upgrade to advanced manufacturing methods.
 Optimizing manufacturing requires improvements in efficiency in both labor and resource use, minimizing waste of hazardous chemicals while maximizing plant output.
 Such efforts can reduce the environmental impact and the cost of the business.

 Spectral sensing facilitates and supports advanced manufacturing and can be used in a variety of places throughout the manufacturing process.
 Supported by machine learning, spectral sensing can identify material types, derive exact concentrations, and feed into optimal control systems.
-Ocean Insight’s founder, Mike Morris, is credited with popularizing the miniature spectrometer nearly 30 years ago; the product that Ocean Insight (formerly known as Ocean Optics) made ubiquitous is now widely available and is a key tool for spectral sensing.
+Ocean Optics' founder, Mike Morris, is credited with popularizing the miniature spectrometer nearly 30 years ago; the product that Ocean Optics made ubiquitous is now widely available and is a key tool for spectral sensing.

 Here are just a few of the ways that spectral sensing can be used to aid in manufacturing efficiency:

 Spectral sensors can be employed to measure solids, liquids, and gases, and can be implemented either in contact with the material to be measured or in non-contact mode.
 For example, Raman spectroscopy may be employed to measure API concentration using “attenuated total reflectance” probes for liquids or solids, while other liquids and gases may be better measured using direct absorption, transmission, or fluorescence after light interacts with the sample.
 Plasma spectroscopy (LIBS) can be easily used to measure metal or geological composition, while direct spectral imaging can very rapidly detect contaminants in food or other defects on conveyors.